My Old Man

 A note from Chesca Cholewa

-“This is the first time that imagine if theatre has worked with film, which grew out of theatres having to close for so long due to Covid – but also as part of our ethos to imagine what more live theatre can do.
+“This is the first time that imagine if theatre has worked with digital performance blended with live performance; this grew out of theatres having to close for so long due to Covid – but also as part of our ethos to imagine what more live theatre can do.

 Creating My Old Man has been such a joy – and a massive learning curve! – so we really appreciate your support as we take our first step into this mixed medium.”